WIILMA Founder & Creative Director JJ Khun and some memorable highlights from our WIILMA timeline

 2019

-Launch of our pilot London Borough of Culture Project funded by the Mayor of London.
+Launch of our pilot London Borough of Culture Project supported by the Mayor of London.

 ‘Across the 7 seas - 7 languages , 7 songs’ - Multilingual community singing & community dance project designed & delivered by JJ in multiple community languages including Polish, Chinese, Arabic, Spanish, Turkish & Hindi.